Study Abroad Programs

 5. Secure housing and book your flight.
 If you booked your program with a third-party provider, they likely arranged housing for you already.
 However, if you applied directly to your host university, you’ll need to secure accommodations, whether it’s a homestay, on-campus dorm, or private apartment.

-6. Start packing and prepare to travel overseas.
+6. Start packing and prepare to travel.
 You should also make sure you’re up-to-date on necessary vaccinations and consider purchasing travel insurance.

 7. Enjoy your study abroad experience!
 Make the most of your time abroad!
 Take advantage of academic and cultural-immersion opportunities, make new friends, and don’t be afraid to leave your comfort zone!

-Here are a few reasons why you should study abroad:
+Here are a few major benefits of studying abroad:

 • You can attend unique classes you wouldn’t normally take at your home university